Chechekhins/scParadise/docs/theory.rst

 .. _scEve:
 scEve models
 *************
 The **scEve models** are part of the scParadise framework, which is designed for advanced analysis of single-cell RNA sequencing (scRNA-seq) data.
-Here’s a detailed overview based on the information provided:

 Overview of scEve
 ==================